preraulab/DYNAM-O/README.md

 - “fast”: Faster approach, with accurate SO-power/phase histograms, minimal difference in phase
 - “draft”: Fastest approach.
 Good SO-power/phase histograms but with increased high-frequency peaks.
 Not recommended for assessment of individual peaks or precision phase estimation.

-Adjust these by selecting the appropriate and changing 'fast' to the appropriate quality setting.
+Adjust these by selecting the appropriate and changing `quality_setting` from 'fast' to the appropriate quality setting.

 ``` matlab
 %Quality settings for the algorithm: